ripple/opensource.ripple.com/docs/xls-38d-cross-chain-bridge/xrpl-sidechains.md

 <embed src="/snippets/_xchain-bridges-disclaimer.md" />

-A sidechain is an independent ledger with its own consensus algorithm, transaction types, rules, and servers (including validators).
+A sidechain is an independent ledger with its own consensus algorithm, transaction types, rules, and nodes (including validators).
 It acts as its own blockchain, running parallel to a mainchain, enabling value to move between the two without compromising the speed, efficiency, and throughput of the mainchain.
 In the context of XLS-38d, a sidechain is the issuing chain, and the mainchain is the locking chain.

 Sidechains can customize the XRP Ledger protocol to the needs of a specific use case or project and run it as its own blockchain.
 Here are a few examples: